MitocGroup/www/process/PROC-006-issue-tracking.md

 ## General

 While test execution QA may face some unexpected behavior or product malfunction.
-In those situation it is a QA responsibility to inform and escalate of the found issues to the team.
+In those situation it is a QA responsibility to inform and escalate found issues to the team.

 Below are the steps of how to open, track and escalate defects.